isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Enforcement would require some knowledge about what in a header is meant to be "exported" to users and what is there to enable implementation.
 No really good solution is possible until we have modules.

+### <a name="Rs-contained"></a>SF.11: Header files should be self-contained

+##### Reason

+Usability, headers should be simple to use and work when included on their own.
+Headers should encapsulate the functionality they provide.
+Avoid clients of a header having to manage that header's dependencies.

+##### Example

+    #include "helpers.h"
+    // helpers.h depends on std::string and includes <string>

+##### Note

+Failing to follow this results in difficult to diagnose errors for clients of a header.

+##### Enforcement

+A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

 ### <a name="Rs-namespace"></a>SF.20: Use `namespace`s to express logical structure